 Peanuts aren’t just great for helping your brain function now, though; they’re an excellent source of niacin and a good source of vitamin E, both of which have been shown to protect against Alzheimer’s disease and age-related cognitive decline.

 3. Eating Peanuts May Help You Stay Alert

 You might have heard that peanuts contain healthy, unsaturated fats, which is part of why they can help reduce your risk for cardiovascular disease.
 What you might not know, however, is that the unsaturated fat in peanuts also gives you energy, which can help you ward off fatigue and stay alert.

 4. Polyphenols in Peanuts Make Them a Good Mood Food

 In addition to tasting great, peanuts might actually make you feel pretty good, too!
-Polyphenols (like the ones found in peanuts) have shown the potential to enhance mood, which may also help to reduce depression4.
+Polyphenols, like the ones in peanuts, penetrate the area of the brain involved in learning and memory.
+These polyphenols increase blood flow to the brain, which improves cognition and has the potential to enhance mood, which may also help to reduce depression.

 Final Food for Thought